Regex with re: Extracting Counters and Parsing show Output in Python

 The insight: in show ip bgp summary, an established peer shows a number (prefixes received) in the last column.
 Anything non-numeric (Idle, Active, Connect) is a session that has not come up. state.isdigit() is the whole test.

 Previously: The ipaddress Module.
-Coming tomorrow — subprocess: wrapping ping, traceroute, and nslookup so your scripts can use the tools you already trust.
+Coming tomorrow — subprocess: wrapping ping, traceroute, and nslookup so scripts can drive the tools already trusted at the CLI.